I’ve made a lot of mistakes with my first blog project. I’ve made 45$ with a 2.600$ investment. This is a story of my first blog’s ‘success’.

 - Maybe we will need to produce some content.
 Maybe someone will let us write a guest post (Writing content)

-Once you truly understand how Prospecting, Outreach or any of phases really work you can simply document it as simple as you can for someone to follow.
+Once you truly understand how Prospecting, Outreach or any of the phases really work you can simply document it as simple as you can for someone to follow.
 A checklist with a few screenshots will do wonders here.
 You have to do this only once.

 This is where the magic begins.
 I was overjoyed.